docker/docs/content/guides/frameworks/laravel/_index.md

       external: true
 ---

 Laravel is a popular PHP framework that allows developers to build web applications quickly and effectively.
-Docker Compose helps manage development and production environments by defining all necessary services, like PHP, web server and database, in a single YAML file.
-This guide provides an overview of setting up a robust environment for Laravel using Docker Compose, with a focus on simplicity and efficiency.
+Docker Compose simplifies the management of development and production environments by defining essential services, like PHP, a web server, and a database, in a single YAML file.
+This guide provides a streamlined approach to setting up a robust Laravel environment using Docker Compose, focusing on simplicity and efficiency.

 The demonstrated examples can be found in the [GitHub repository](https://github.com/rw4lll/laravel-docker-examples).
-Docker Compose is used as a straightforward way to connect multiple containers to meet Laravel's requirements, but similar techniques can also be applied using Docker Swarm, Kubernetes, or even individual Docker containers.
+Docker Compose offers a straightforward approach to connecting multiple containers for Laravel, though similar setups can also be achieved using tools like Docker Swarm, Kubernetes, or individual Docker containers.

 This guide is intended for educational purposes, helping developers adapt and optimize configurations for their specific use cases.
 Additionally, there are existing tools that support Laravel in containers: